izdrail/izdrail.com/src/content/work/laravel-mail.md

 With the help of GrapesJS you will be able to create your own templates for your mail campaigns.

 ### Advanced Workflows
-I've inspired from the42coders/workflows for this platform so that you will be able to use drag and drop to build workflows for your mail campaigns.
+Design email workflows with the help of laravel workflow package much easier than before.
+Create your own workflow for your mail campaigns.

 ### Advanced Imports.